bennyhuo/KotlinBlogTranslation/original/Call for Feedback: Upcoming Changes in Kotlin.md

 source_url: https://blog.jetbrains.com/kotlin/2015/09/call-for-feedback-upcoming-changes-in-kotlin/
 ---

-As mentioned before, we are wrapping up with the language design, and this post is a head-up for the upcoming changes + request for your feedback.
+As mentioned before, we are wrapping up with the language design, and this post is a head-up for the upcoming changes + request for your feedback.<span id="more-2657"></span>
 ## Backing fields

-I mentioned some time ago that we are not happy with the present syntax of backing fields, which is $propertyName:
+I mentioned some time ago that we are not happy with the present syntax of backing fields, which is <code>$propertyName</code>:

 {% raw %}
 <p></p>